Crochet Ear Warmer Pattern

-My dressing isn’t complete without an Ear warmer!!!
+Ear warmers are simply one of my favorite crochet accessories!!!
+This is so, as it is super easy on days I am rushing out of the house.
+I slip on my cute ear warmer on and that is all.
 This inspired the design of this ear warmer pattern.
 I wear them in different colors and styles.
 Little wonder I make different styles of crochet Ear warmers.

 I love that my ears can be kept warm as it gets cold often.
-This new addition is has a beautiful twist to it.
-I’ve added an opening for my hair and it can be worn as head warmer and as a low ponytail head warmer.
-It’s a win – win, if you don’t have long hair, you can still make this pattern.
+This new addition is having a beautiful twist to it.
+I’ve added an opening for my hair, and it can be worn as a head warmer and as a low ponytail head warmer.
+It’s a win-win, if you don’t have long hair, you can still make this pattern.

-It is amazing how much difference this headband has made with having my hair out as a low ponytail.
+It is incredible how much difference this headband has made with having my hair out as a low ponytail.
 You can basically wear this in different ways.
-Be on the look out for my other free head warmer patterns to come.
+Be on the lookout for my other free head warmer patterns to come.

-Materials needed for the Arewa ear warmer pattern
+Materials needed for the Arewa ponytail ear warmer pattern

 80 (100, 120) yards